Navigation

 Shin splints

-Shin splints is a type of pain in your lower leg around your shin bone, which usually comes on when you’re exercising.
-Shin splints isn’t usually serious and there’s a lot you can do yourself to improve your symptoms.
+Shin splints are a common type of pain in your lower leg around your shin bone, which is usually triggered by physical activity.
+Shin splints aren’t usually serious and there’s a lot you can do yourself to improve your symptoms.

 About shin splints

-Shin splints is one of the most common injuries to the lower leg.
-It can happen when you do a lot of running or other vigorous activity.
+Shin splints are one of the most common injuries to the lower leg.
+Symptoms often start when you do a lot of running or other vigorous activity.
 Up to one in five runners get shin splints.
 It’s common in athletes, dancers and people in the military.
-You’re more likely to get shin splints if you’re a woman, or if you’re overweight.

-Doctors aren’t sure yet exactly what causes shin splints.
-But it’s linked to repeated stress on your bone and the tough membrane covering it (the periosteum).
-This leads to inflammation which causes pain and tenderness along the inside edge of your tibia.
+Shin splints are linked to repeated stress on your bone and the tough membrane that covers it (the periosteum).
+This leads to inflammation, which causes shin pain and tenderness along the inside edge of your tibia.

 Other causes of shin pain